deepaksood619/deepaksood619.github.io/docs/python/django/libraries.md

 https://django-crispy-forms.readthedocs.io/en/latest

-django-crispy-forms provides you with a|crispyfilter and{%crispy%}tag that will let you control the rendering behavior of your [Django](https://djangoproject.com/) forms in a very elegant and DRY way.
+django-crispy-forms provides you with `a|crispyfilter` and `{%crispy%}` tag that will let you control the rendering behavior of your [Django](https://djangoproject.com/) forms in a very elegant and DRY way.
 Have full control without writing custom form templates.
 All this without breaking the standard way of doing things in [Django](https://djangoproject.com/), so it plays nice with any other form application.

 ## Django haystack